rana-mc/rana-mc/README.md

  - [ ] Function for: read form db -> not found -> make request -> write
  - [ ] Better naming for gameVersions and core?
  - [ ] Package for types? @rana/types?
+ - [ ] Select as Single component with contraction